odrevet/music-box-tune-tracker/readme.md

                         side or 5 if two sides
 ```

-## How to print the name of the song on the disc

-The Write.scad and other files are required to have the title of the tune written on the disc

-Head to https://www.thingiverse.com/thing:16193 and clic "DOWNLOAD ALL FILES".
-Extract the content of Writescad.zip [where OpenScad can find it](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries).

-Note: the ' are rendered as ", so in the scad file I replace all ' by ` before rendering.

 # Convert .scad to .stl

 the scad file can be use with [OpenScad](https://www.openscad.org) to create a .stl file to 3D print the record.